-Editor and Communications Manager at the Atlas Institute for International Affairs.
-Editorial Manager for the Andalus Committee and collaborative researcher with the Albania and Kosovo APPG.
-Paralegal in international law.
-Politics and International Relations undergraduate at Royal Holloway, University of London.
-Research interests focus on the manifestations of political power in bureaucratic institutions.
+Ama is the Communications Manager and an Editor for the Atlas Institute for International Affairs.
+He is also an Editorial Manager for the Andalus Committee, a collaborative researcher with the Albania and Kosovo APPG, with both past and present experience working in international law as well as a special political consultant.
+Presently, he studies Politics and International Relations at Royal Holloway, University of London.
+He has previously studied at the University of Pristina, specialising in Japanese Foreign Policy.
+His research interests focus on how political power manifests in bureaucratic institutions through legal, normative, symbolic, structural, and institutional means.

 The Home Secretary's asylum overhaul plans to shift the UK from protection to probation: tightening rights, extending precarity, and echoing Farage’s hard-line framing and the British media's use of Albanians…